Sample

 St. Martin's in the Field Ep.
 Church

-importantly, FUN, FUN, FUN!
-Everybody looks forward
+reliable, but most importantly, FUN, FUN, FUN!

-to their concert.
+Everybody looks forward to their concert.
 They

 are the best!"